Arrhythmia Treatment in Vernon, NJ

 When your heart is pumping normally to bring blood to the rest of the body, its electrical system makes sure it contracts in an orderly way.
 Arrhythmias are caused by problems with the way the heart receives and responds to electrical impulses.
 This ultimately affects how effectively and efficiently the heart beats.
 Depending on the severity and symptoms presented, a surgeon may perform certain surgical procedures to help correct or reduce the effects of arrhythmia.

-To schedule an appointment for arrhythmia treatment in Franklin, NJ; Vernon, NJ; Milford, PA; or Newton, NJ, contact Cardiology Associates of Sussex County today.
+To schedule an appointment for arrhythmia treatment in NJ; Vernon, NJ; Milford, PA; or Newton, NJ, contact Sussex Cardiology.
 Give our office a call at (973) 579-2100 or request an appointment through our secure online form.

 There are two types of Arrhythmia: